-As a small business owner, you want to ensure you’re getting the most productivity out of your employees – especially when you're starting out.
+As a small business owner, you want to ensure you’re getting the most productivity out of your employees.
 With more and more of today’s work being done digitally, the threat of constant distractions looms large on the workday.
-With the assistance of keystroke loggers and other types of employee monitoring software, you can closely monitor your employees’ online behavior – but there are some risks involved.
+With the assistance of keystroke loggers and other types of employee monitoring software, you can closely monitor your employees’ online behavior, but some risks are involved.

-With the advent of employee monitoring software, employers have access to the necessary tools to keep close tabs on individual employees' productivity levels during business hours.
+With employee monitoring software, employers can access the necessary tools to keep tabs on employee productivity levels during business hours.
 One such tool many vendors offer is keystroke logging software.
 Also known as a “keylogger” or “keystroke logger,” this type of employee monitoring software keeps a by-the-moment record of each key an employee presses on their keyboard.

-Though these programs are generally offered as software that’s difficult for employees to detect, physical keystroke loggers are also options on the market.
+Though these programs are generally offered as software that’s difficult for employees to detect, there are also physical keystroke loggers.

 Editor’s note: Looking for the right employee monitoring software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-At a fundamental level, keystroke loggers do what the name suggests – they log every keystroke made on the monitored keyboard, as well as every other action taken on the monitored device.
-Generally, these programs make their way onto computers in one of two ways: Either the employer purposely installed the software on a work machine before issuing it to an employee, or it was accidentally downloaded as a malicious program through an infected file download.
-With either method, the keylogger gets the most useful results if the employee or monitored individual is not aware that it exists on the machine.
+At a fundamental level, keystroke loggers do what the name suggests: They log every keystroke made on the monitored keyboard and every other action taken on the monitored device.
+Generally, these programs make their way onto computers in one of two ways: Either the employer purposely installs the software on a work machine before issuing it to an employee, or it is accidentally downloaded as a malicious program through an infected file download.

-Keystroke loggers surreptitiously installed onto a system are among the most common types of spyware used by malicious actors on the internet.
-The ability to track a user’s login information – including their password – for various sites and pick up other sensitive data is why keylogging malware is an extremely popular tool among identity thieves.
+Keystroke loggers that are surreptitiously installed on a system are among the most common types of spyware used by malicious actors on the internet.
+The ability to track a user’s login information, including their passwords, for various sites and pick up other sensitive data makes keylogging malware an extremely popular tool among identity thieves.